Judicial Externship FAQ

 What are the judicial externship eligibility requirements?

 Students who have completed the first year of day or evening studies in good academic standing (a GPA of 2.33 or higher) are eligible for a part-time judicial externship (6 or fewer units).
-Students who have completed three semesters of day or evening studies and have a GPA of 3.33 or higher are eligible for a full-time externship (7-10 units) so long as a full time externship does not conflict with required curriculum (see below).
+Students who have completed a minimum of 28 units in day or evening studies and have a GPA of 3.33 or higher are eligible for a full-time externship (7-10 units) so long as a full time externship does not conflict with required curriculum (see below).
 Students on academic probation are not eligible for an externship.

 How many hours are involved for each unit?

-Each externship unit requires 52 verified hours of supervised legal services.
+Each externship unit requires 52 verified hours of supervised legal services over the course of a 13 week semester.
 Hours must be completed within the semester of enrollment.

 In addition to completing my hours, are there other course requirements?

-Yes, you will be completing and submitting daily activity journals for each day you work, you’ll be completing and submitting monthly time sheets signed by your supervisor, you’ll be completing and submitting a few other assignments such as establishing your goals and finding out about the confidentiality policy of your placement.
+Yes, you will be preparing daily activity journals for each day you work and submitting them twice a month.
+You will be preparing and submitting monthly time sheets signed by your supervisor.
+You will also be submitting a few other assignments such as establishing your goals and finding out about the confidentiality policy of your placement.
 You will evaluate your placement and your placement will evaluate you.

 How do I start the process of looking for a judicial externship?